Houdini's Integration of Visuals and Color

 References

-Rendering workflow tipshttps://www.sidefx.com/docs/houdini/render/tips.html
+Rendering workflow tips: https://www.sidefx.com/docs/houdini/render/tips.html

 Lookup Tables (LUTs): https://www.sidefx.com/docs/hdk/_h_d_k__i_o__l_u_t.html